Configuring a Validator

 Backfill occurs when you start the source for the first time, if historical data exists.
 If you want to load historical data to new validators on a source that is already running, you can select the Initialize using Historical Data option.

-The amount of historical data, or Lookback period, is defined on the Source-level, but the validator will not use historical data unless the Initialize using Historical Data option is selected.
+The amount of historical data, or lookback period, is defined on the Source-level, but the validator will not use historical data unless the Initialize using Historical Data option is selected.
 For more information, see Configuring a Source.

 Validator Ownership